Marie Marchowsky: Legacy

 Though Marchowsky was profoundly shaped by Graham's technique and choreography, she eventually began to expand into her own choreographic ventures.
 Initially, she began going on demonstrations with choreographer, composer, and pianist, Louis Horst.
-She auditioned for the 92nd Street Y, a cultural and community center in the Upper East Side of Manhattan, New York, 92nd Street Y where she became a part of a group called "the audition winners" It was with this group that she began her foray into choreography.
+She auditioned for the 92nd Street Y, a cultural and community center on the Upper East Side of Manhattan, New York, 92nd Street Y where she became a part of a group called "the audition winners" It was with this group that she began her foray into choreography.
 She was also involved in the New Dance Group which is an organization for dance that was created during a politically progressive time by artists that were committed and motivated by social movements.
 The organization put on festivals and concerts that Marchowsky participated in.

 She did establish her own company, the Marie Marchowsky Dance Theatre Company, which made their Broadway debut in a concert at the New York Times Hall, showcasing works to include: Image of Obsession by Herbert Haufrecht, Foreboding by John Cage, Labyrinth by David Diamond, and seven solo personal works.
 One of her best known solos was entitled Ebb Tide with a score from Isaac Nemiroff.
 She continued teaching in New York at her own studio and became the "director of dance at Caltech in Pasadena, California."
 Marchowsky was known for her excellent technique, dynamics and her virtuosity as a solo performer.

 Marchowsky died at 80 years old in Manhattan, New York.